kentangtelo/chat_end_to_end_learn/README.md

 2. Open the folder in Text Editor or IDE

-3. Write down in command :
+3. Write down in command or terminal :
 ```
 flutter pub get
 flutter run